 Also, because the agent thoroughly understands the situations and needs of both buyer and seller, she will be able to construct more attractive offers and conduct more effective negotiations.

-But before you decide to go with a dual agency in Bloomfield HIlls , you also need to be aware of the negative and risky aspects, such as:
+But before you decide to go with a dual agency in Metro Detroit , you also need to be aware of the negative and risky aspects, such as:

 PRESSURE TO CLOSE